-Community Futures British Columbia: Recognition as CF Shuswap Volunteer of the Year in 2015 for her contribution to community economic development.
+Shuswap Volunteer of the Year Award 2015: Recognition for contributions to community economic development.

-Shuswap Woman of the Year: Recognition for her dedication in bringing professionals and organizations together to provide the best service in the Shuswap region and an instrumental driver in many community projects – Awarded in 2010
+Shuswap Woman of the Year Award 2010: Recognition for dedication in bringing professionals and organizations together to provide the best service in the Shuswap region and being an instrumental driver in many community projects.

-Queen Jubilee Medal: Presented in 2002 by the Premier and Lieutenant Governor of British Columbia honoring significant contributions to community development
+Queen’s Jubilee Medal Award 2002: Presented by the Premier and Lieutenant Governor of British Columbia honoring significant contributions to community development.

-Canadian Healthy Environment Award: Recognition of outstanding achievement by the Salmon River Watershed Roundtable in the areas of environmental protection and stewardship—Awarded in 1998.
+Canadian Healthy Environment Award 1998: Recognition of outstanding achievement by the Salmon River Watershed Roundtable in the areas of environmental protection and stewardship.

 Neils Christiansen, PhD

-Trained in the Institute of Cultural Affairs (ICA) method of Collaborative Facilitation, Neils offers a deep understanding of the nuances inherent in facilitation processes—and, because of that, he’s masterful at applying proven methods that foster clear thinking and wise decision-making.
+Trained in the Institute of Cultural Affairs’ method of Collaborative Facilitation, Neils offers a deep understanding of the nuances inherent in facilitation processes.
+He’s masterful at applying proven methods that foster clear thinking and wise decision-making.

 Neils’ genuine openness toward others’ ideas underpins his many strengths, and his manner soon puts workshop participants at ease.
 Then, he wastes no time in getting right down to business: It’s not long before he’s creating a collaborative and results-oriented environment, engaging the wisdom of everyone in the group, evoking their positive contributions, and ensuring that participants take ownership of the solutions they generate.